jacobkap/crimebythenumbers/docs/subsetting.md

 #> [1] "cat"     "dog"     "gorilla" "buffalo" "lion"    "snake"
 ```

-Here we have made an object called *animals* with a number of different animals in it.
+Here we have made a vector object called *animals* with a number of different animals in it.
 In R, we will use square brackets `[]` to select specific values in that object, something called "indexing".
 Put a number (or numbers) in the square bracket and it will return the value at that "index".
-The index is just the place number where each value is. "cat" is the first value in *animals* so it is at the first index, "dog" is the second value so it is the second index or index 2. "snake" is our last value and is the 6th value in *animals* so it is index 6.^[some languages use "zero indexing" which means the first index is index 0, the second is index 1.
+The index is just the place number where each value is. "cat" is the first value in *animals* so it is at the first index, "dog" is the second value so it is the second index or index 2. "snake" is our last value and is the 6th value in *animals* so it is index 6.^[Some languages use "zero indexing" which means the first index is index 0, the second is index 1.
 So in our example "cat" would be index 0.
 R does not do that and the first value is index 1, the second is index 2 and so on.]

 The syntax (how the code is written) goes